TEST &

 (post-exposure prophylaxis)

 HIV can be prevented after you’re exposed, kind of like a morning-after medication.
-If you think you may have been exposed to HIV, call a healthcare provider and ask for the medications commonly known as “PEP.”
-Using the medications up to 72 hours after exposure can actually prevent you from getting HIV.
+If you think you may have been exposed to HIV, call a healthcare provider and ask for PEP.

 For more information about PEP